fastify/fastify/docs/Reply.md

 returns a promise, it is possible to set `reply.sent = true` to indicate that the automatic invocation of `reply.send()` once the handler promise resolve should be skipped.
-By setting `reply.sent = true`, an application claims full responsibility of the low-level request and response.
+By setting `reply.sent = true`, an application claims full responsibility for the low-level request and response.
 Moreover, hooks will not be invoked.

 As an example: